romain-chabaud/playground-terraform/README.md

 ## Objectives

-This is a simple Terraform practice exercice creating a simple Cloud Run service accessing a Postgres instance.
+This is a simple Terraform practice exercice creating a simple Cloud Run service accessing a Cloud SQL (Postgres) database.
+The service is launched from an image generated from this [code](https://github.com/GoogleCloudPlatform/java-docs-samples/tree/main/cloud-sql/postgres/servlet).

 The database instance password is generated, then saved in a Secret Manager.

 ## Requirement

-Having Terraform installed
+Having `Terraform` installed

 ## How to create the infrastructure